Morris Sharp House

 The Morris Sharp House is a historic residence in the city of Washington Court House, Ohio, United States.
 Built to be the home of one of the city's leading citizens, it has remained the architectural landmark that it was designed to be.
 The house has served as a museum for nearly fifty years, and it has been designated a historic site.

 Morris Sharp

-Morris Sharp was born at Aberdeen, Ohio in 1838, and with his family he moved to Jamestown in 1851 before settling in Washington Court House.
+Morris Sharp was born at Aberdeen, Ohio on 30 August 1838 and with his family he moved to Jamestown in 1851 before settling in Washington Court House.
 He joined his father in the family business after completing his education, but after his health failed him, he was compelled to change his vocation, and upon the formation of the Merchants and Farmers Bank in early 1872, Sharp was appointed the bank's first cashier.
 He rapidly became one of the foremost citizens of his adopted city because of his unusual business ability, and until his death in early 1905, he was actively engaged in the management of extensive banking interests and extensive agricultural tracts.
 A member of the local Methodist church, Sharp was a leading advocate of the prohibitionist cause; he was once the Prohibition Party's candidate for Governor of Ohio.